Contents

 Cut

-- This will cut the event or note that is currently selected.
+- This will cut the event, note, or task that is currently selected.
 The

 item will be removed from the calendar and placed on the